constantinevassil/tc-kubernetes-virtualbox-macos/README.md

     vagrant up

-## Using kubeadm to create a cluster - single machine configuration
+## Using kubeadm to create a cluster - single machine configuration.
+To schedule pods on master node.

 Kubernetes is hard to install without using third party tools. kubeadm is an official tool for simple deployment.